-- 1 Press the preprogrammed Emergency button. - 2 The display shows Emergency and the current zone or channel.
+- 1 Press the preprogrammed Emergency button. - The display shows Emergency on the current zone and channel.
 You hear a short, medium-pitched tone and the LED blinks red momentarily.

 You hear the radio sounds a short low-pitched tone to indicate the selected channel does not support emergency and rejects to launch emergency mode.